 Examples: softball, baseball, volleyball.

 Muscle strengthening activities.
-Do activities that strengthen your muscles twice a week in addition to your aerobic activities.
-Muscle strengthening activities are important because having strong muscles takes pressure off the joints.
+For example, do activities that strengthen your muscles twice a week.
+Muscle strengthening activities are important because strong muscles takes pressure off the joints.

 There are many ways you can strengthen your muscles:

 - Lift weights using machines, dumbbells, or weight cuffs.

 - Use your own body weight as resistance.
 Try push-ups or sit ups.